 What can you do to prepare for a Tsunami before you are even at risk?

-First of all, find out if you live or work or visit a tsunami evacuation zone by looking at the Bay of Plenty Hazards Viewer.
+First of all, find out if you live or work or visit a tsunami evacuation zone by looking at your local tsunami maps.

 Plan and exercise your tsunami evacuation route, especially if you have young children, mobility issues or special needs.